Buy BCAA supplements which contain isoleucine from Amazon.com

 Isoleucine is an essential amino acid.
 This means the body cannot produce it, therefore you need to include it in your diet.
 This amino acid has many roles within the human body.
 It is best known for its ability to support blood clotting at wound sites and assisting with muscle tissue repair.
 L-isoleucine can also help to boost energy levels and improve stamina.

-Consequently, this is a widely used amino acid supplement for body builders and endurance-based athletes.
+Consequently, this is a widely used amino acid supplement for body builders and endurance athletes.
 Not only does it provide an added energy boost, it also helps the body to repair faster following periods of strenuous physical activity.

+The body breaks down isoleucine within the muscle tissue to generate energy.
 Additionally, this amino acid helps to regulate blood sugar levels to stabilise energy levels.
 Isoleucine significantly increases the body’s ability to utilise glucose during exercise.
 However, it does not promote the synthesis of glycogen.

 People with low levels of this essential amino acid will experience symptoms similar to hypoglycaemia.
 This can include dizziness, fatigue, headaches, confusion, irritability, and depression.
 People with a balanced diet rarely have a deficiency in this amino acid.

-Natural sources of l-isoleucine
+Natural sources of isoleucine